 Standoff Range Anti-Submarine warfare

 Submarines making surface ships embarrassed is not a new story as the hunter-killer submarines are meant for the role.
 In 2006, a Russian made Project 636, the Improved Kilo-class submarine, in service with the Chinese PLA Navy (PLAAN) followed the aircraft carrier USS Ronald Reagan for ‘at least half a day.’
 In 2007, HSwMS Gotland, A Swedish Navy submarine, managed to snap several pictures of USS Ronald Reagan during a wargaming exercise in the Pacific Ocean.
-These are two well-known examples of the submarine threat to the surface warships.
+These are two well-known examples of the submarine threat to surface warships.
 The latest submarine-launched anti-ship cruise missile (ASCM) CM-708 UNB, produced by the China Aerospace Science and Industry Corporation (CASIC), is estimated to have a range of about 290 kilometres (180 miles).
 It makes it difficult for the Indian Navy surface ships to perform Anti-submarine Warfare (ASW) roles.
 The point being made is the stealth and the increasing range of anti-ship missiles make life difficult for surface ships.

 The Russians and the Americans faced this problem back in the 1960s and developed the Metel and ASROC systems respectively.
-In case of Metel, a missile carries an underslung anti-submarine torpedo which is released over the suspected location of the target submarine.
+In the case of Metel, a missile carries an underslung anti-submarine torpedo which is released over the suspected location of the target submarine.
 During the 1990s the Russians had proposed a 250 KM range YP-85 system for export.
 The current generation RUM-139 VL-ASROC carries a lightweight Mark 46 homing torpedo that is dropped from the rocket at a precalculated point on its trajectory and then parachuted into the sea.
 This system has a range of just 22 Kms.

 The DRDO SMART has a larger range and a faster delivery system.
-The DRDO SMART boasts of a range up to 650 Kms riding on a supersonic carrier missile.
+The DRDO SMART boasts of a range of up to 650 Kms riding on a supersonic carrier missile.
 It is designed to be launched from a truck or a surface ship.
 In-flight, the low flying carrier missile can communicate with the target detection system via a two-way data link.
 The carrier can change its course if needed.
 Once the missile reaches the submerged target, it decelerates with a Velocity Reduction Mechanism (VRM) and ejects the torpedo.

 When the SMART system is formally introduced into the service of the Indian Navy, the Chinese will be forced to use only the nuclear submarines to operate near the Indian waters as the diesel-electric submarines run a greater risk of getting detected and hunted while passing near the Indian waters.
 A standoff range of 650 Kms also puts Pakistani submarines at risk even in their safe harbours like Karachi and Gwadar.